-Pioneer Drive established its Comprehensive School Safety Plan in 1998.
+Owens Elementary established its Comprehensive School Safety Plan in 1998.
 A law enforcement officer specializing in safety provided direction in the establishment of the School Safety Plan.

-Pioneer Drive's School Safety Plan is current and is updated annually, every February.
-Key elements of Pioneer Drive's School Safety Plan include the following: (a) routine and emergency disaster procedures; (b) suspension, and expulsion procedures; (c) teacher notification of pupils with a specific discipline history; (d) child abuse reporting procedures, (e) the district's sexual harassment policy; (f) school crime data; (g) the student dress code; (h) safe entrance and exit procedures; (i) the civil defense and disaster plan; and (j) discipline rules and procedures.
+Owens Elementary School Safety Plan is current and is updated annually.
+It was reviewed by the staff on January 28, 2022 and approved by the School Site Council on February 17, 2023.
+Key elements of Owens Elementary School Safety Plan include the following: (a) routine and emergency disaster procedures; (b) suspension, and expulsion procedures; (c) teacher notification of pupils with a specific discipline history; (d) child abuse reporting procedures, (e) the district's sexual harassment policy; (f) school crime data; (g) the student dress code; (h) safe entrance and exit procedures; (i) the civil defense and disaster plan; and (j) discipline rules and procedures.
 Our overall goal is to maintain a safe and orderly school environment conducive to learning.
-Starting the 2022-2023 school year, our Comprehensive School Safety Plan follows the Standard Response Protocol (SRP) guidelines for how to respond to safety incidents like Shelter, Evacuate, Lockout and Lockdown, and the campus will participate in monthly drills covering these 4 areas.
-The School Safety Plan was reviewed with the staff on February 1, 2023.
-School Site Council was held on February 15, 2023 for review and approval of the school safety plan.